ibm-cloud-docs/cloud-object-storage/api-reference/common-headers-errors.md

 {:screen: .screen}
 {:tip: .tip}

-# Common Headers & Error Codes
+# Common headers & error codes
 {: #compatibility-common}

+Data trans

 ## Common Request Headers
 {: #compatibility-request-headers}

-The following table describes supported common request headers. {{site.data.keyword.cos_full}} ignores any common headers not listed below if sent in a request, although some requests may support other headers as defined in this documentation.
+The following table describes supported common request headers. {{site.data.keyword.cos_full}} ignores any common headers not listed below if sent as part of a request, although some requests may support additional headers as defined in this document.

 | Header                  | Note                                                                                                                               |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |